scionproto/scion/doc/contribute.rst

 Change Proposal Process
 =======================

-..
-   TODO: add section on governance of the SCION Association and the open source projects inside of this.
-Reference the corresponding documents once these become available.

 Many changes, including bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.